yun2/pbartifact/README.md

 We named this type of artifact "x-type artifact".

+We think this is a systematic error of PacBio.

 ## Discussion

 De novo assembly may be simpler if x-type artifact is removed.